PSESS2020/Vimsu_prototype/README.md

 You need a mongoDB account and an Atlas cluster to store account and conference data before hosting VIMSU.
 You can create a mongoDB account on the [official mongoDB registration site](https://account.mongodb.com/account/register/).
 Please follow the tutorial on how to create and setup an Atlas cluster on the [official mongoDB website for creating new cluster](https://docs.atlas.mongodb.com/tutorial/create-new-cluster/).

 ### Azure Blob Storage
-You need an Azure storage account to store uploaded video files before hosting VIMSU.
+You need an Azure Storage account to store uploaded video files before hosting VIMSU.
 Please follow the tutorial on how to create a storage account on the [official Microsoft website](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).

 ## Installation
 Use the following command to create a local copy of this software on your computer.